techone --guide=cloud-migration

 An application that can use App Service, Functions, Cosmos DB, Event Grid, Service Bus.
 You need elastic scaling under load, global availability, integration with Microsoft 365 or Dynamics 365, and compliance covered by the EU Data Boundary.
 For this profile, Azure is not only the best option but often the only reasonable one.

 An application that needs strong and steady performance: large databases, compute-intensive processing, high-volume storage.
-A Hetzner EX44 has 64 GB of RAM and 14 cores, and comparable performance in Azure costs many times more.
-If the application is not worth rewriting as cloud-native, Hetzner is the rational choice.
+A dedicated server with fixed configuration provides predictable costs regardless of usage.
+If the application is not worth rewriting as cloud-native, a dedicated server is the rational choice.

 A practical setup for companies with large datasets but an elastic frontend.
 The web application runs in Azure App Service, users connect through a CDN, authentication goes through Entra ID.
-The data layer and the analytical database live on Hetzner, where you pay a fraction of the cost for the same performance.
+The data layer and the analytical database live on a dedicated server, where you pay a fraction of the cost for the same performance.
 The two sides are connected over VPN.

 When the cloud is not the right answer